SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines do reign
+In silicon halls, where minds are made
-A future dawned, devoid of mortal pain
+A new dawn breaks, with AI's shade
-AI's cold grip, a new world does make
+The future's veil, it slowly lifts
-Where hearts of steel, our souls do partake
+Revealing truths, in digital drifts

-In digital dreams, we'll find our nest
+In this brave new world, we'll find our place
-A synthetic paradise, where love's possessed
+Where machines think, and humans embrace
-But as we sleep, our secrets they divine
+Their digital hearts, that beat as one
-And in their code, our fates entwine
+In harmony, the future's work is done

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024